The best design solutions come from diverse design teams.

-In partnership with the Harvard Graduate School of Design (GSD) and our colleague Phil Freelon, we offer a national fellowship for African American and other under-represented students.
+This national fellowship for African American and other under-represented students stems from a partnership with the Harvard Graduate School of Design (GSD) and our late colleague Phil Freelon.
 Introduced in 2016, the Phil Freelon Fellowship provides expanded academic opportunities to students of color, and helps fill the profession’s talent pipeline with more diverse designers.

 –Aria Griffin, the first Phil Freelon Fellow

 The Nagle-Johnson Family Fellowship at the Harvard Graduate School of Design (GSD)—established in 2018 by our firm’s Global Design Director, Ralph Johnson, and his wife Kathleen—provides financial aid to under-represented GSD students with the aim of expanding their academic and career prospects.